Common 529 Questions

 A. Typically, the beneficiary of a prepaid tuition account must be U.S. citizen or a legal resident.
 Additionally, either the account owner or the beneficiary must be a resident of the state that administers the plan at the time the application is signed.

 Most prepaid plans also require that the beneficiary be a participant in the plan for at least three years prior to using the account to pay for higher education.
-Additionally, the beneficiary is typically required to be 15 years old or younger when the account is opened, thereby providing the plan with a minimal amount of time to begin investing the assets of the account in anticipation of the beneficiary using the plan to pay for college.
+Additionally, the beneficiary is typically required to be 15 years old or younger when the account is opened, thereby providing the plan with a minimal amount of time to begin investing the assets of the account in anticipation of the beneficiary using the plan to pay for higher education.

 Prepaid tuition plans can vary; you should always check with the plan in your state to determine the specific requirements necessary to participate in the plan.